rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

       In a declarative macro the ordering of the patterns will be the order that they are matched against which can lead to unexpected behavior in the case where we have unique behavior intended for a particular expression.
+The concern in particular is that while the ordering may be done correctly when the macro match rules are written, it's possible in a refactor for them to unintentionally be moved around in order.

       If needing to specialize logic within the macro based on a particular expression's value, it is better to not use a declarative macro with multiple rules.